Raiders draft WR Henry Ruggs 12th, Damon Arnette 19th - WHIZ News

 The move to take Ruggs gives the Raiders the dynamic receiver they had hoped they had acquired a year ago when they traded for Antonio Brown, only to cut him before he ever played a game for the team.

-Coach Jon Gruden and general manager Mike Mayock had their choice of receivers and went for the fastest one instead of players who were more prolific in college, like Ruggs’ teammate at Alabama, Jerry Jeudy, or Oklahoma’s CeeDee Lamb.
+Coach Jon Gruden and Mayock had their choice of receivers and went for the fastest one instead of players who were more prolific in college, like Ruggs’ teammate at Alabama, Jerry Jeudy, or Oklahoma’s CeeDee Lamb.

+“When we took the fastest wideout in the draft, (owner Mark) Davis said his father was looking down and smiling,” Mayock said.

 But Ruggs is a much more refined receiver than Darrius Heyward-Bey, whom Davis took seventh overall in 2009 because of his speed but who never developed into a top wideout in the NFL.